Bikeway Signing & Striping

 The City of Saint Paul wanted to create safer conditions for bicyclists along four segments of busy roadway — Arlington, Marshall, and Summit Avenues and East Como Boulevard.
 The project goals included re-striping, re-signing, and adding and adjusting signs related to the bikeways to meet current MnMUTCD design standards.

 Isthmus looked at each of the four segments as unique corridors to help ensure the design plans achieved the key project goals for the City, while also identifying and addressing the independent needs of each community.

-The Arlington Ave. roadway width was reallocated to accommodate new bike lanes; bikeway signing and striping transformed this corridor that previously had no bike lanes.
-As part of the design, the roadway sections had to seamlessly tie into existing bike lanes at the four ends and existing on-street parking needed accommodating.
+The Arlington Ave. segment ran from Wheelock Pkwy. to Rice St. and Jackson St. to the Gateway Bike Trail east of I-35E.
+The roadway width was reallocated to accommodate new bike lanes and bikeway signing and striping transformed the corridor that previously had no bike lanes.
+As part of the design, the roadway sections had to seamlessly tie into existing bike lanes at the four ends and existing on-street parking needed to be accommodated.

 - Signing & Pavement Marking